rstoltzm-profile/weather-data-engineering/README.md

 This project is an end-to-end data engineering pipeline that collects weather data, processes it using Kafka, and consumes the data for further processing and storage.
 The project is organized into several components:

 - `010_collection`: Collects weather data from the OpenWeatherMap API.
+Sends it to Kafka.
 - `020_kafka`: Kafka setup for data streaming.
-- `030_consumers`: Consumes data from Kafka and processes it.
+- `030_consumers`: Consumes data from Kafka, processes it, and sends it back to Kafka.
-- `040_storage`: Telegraf and InfluxDB setup
+- `040_storage`: Telegraf reads from Kafka Topic and loads into InfluxDB.

 Each of these components will have README.md and image screenshots associated with them.